How To: Remove a crank arm with a square taper

 Riding your bicycle at night is dangerous on busy streets, especially if you've got no bike lights.
 In most states, it's illegal to ride your bike at night without any lights because drivers on the road won't be able to see you until it's too late.
 Plus, how is anybody going to notice your sweet ride without a little illumination?

-How To: Remove the rear wheel of a bicycle
+How To: Remove & install a rear bicycle wheel

 How To: Make Your Night Bike Glow in the Dark with Phosphorescent Paint